Write a CV with no experience

 - Qualifications – Make your education a focal point, considering qualifications most imperative to the industry you’re pursuing

-- Core skills – Document any transferable or marketable skills you’ve acquired, reflecting on strengths such as interpersonal skills, problem solving or commitment
+- Core skills – Document any transferable or marketable skills you’ve acquired in school or university, reflecting on strengths such as interpersonal skills, problem solving, or any skills that can translate into the workplace

 - Passions – Why are you interested in pursuing your chosen career?
 What makes you a good fit?